Feather Wing energy drinks Advertising Flags promotion

-Jesus said: “You go through the narrow gate that leads to destruction, and that the gate is wide and the road is, to many who; leads to life, and that the gate is narrow and the road is to find. people with less. ”
+Jesus said: “You go through the narrow gate that leads to destruction, and that the gate is wide and the road is, to many who; leads to life, and that the gate is narrow and the road is to find. people with less.”
+Different Feather Wing, the same Feather Flags advertising strategy

 In 1966, the advent of Feather Wing energy drink, one of the world’s first energy drink brand.
 In Oceania, Australia and New Zealand Feather Wing has been recognized by customers, rapid breakthrough Feather Flags promotion.
 Through long-term development and advocacy, Feather Wing gradually out of Thailand, out of Asia and spread to Europe, the Americas and Oceania, enter one country after another.

 In Asia, the Feather Wing soft drinks among the first class brand; in Europe, the Feather Wing energy drinks into the beverage consumption era, and deeply involved in the various countries of the favorite sport among young people, popular in the university campus, bustling bars, sports occasions, becoming one of the fashion symbol.
 In the United States, after just six years of development, not only became the first Feather Wing energy drink brand, drive more than 100 competing brands, and ranked one of the nation’s top ten beverage company, in 2003 was awarded the annual meeting of the American beverage industry. ” Best Beverage Company “title.

 Feather Wing swept the world, especially in Europe and America for the most.
 But Feather Wing in different countries, but in different versions appear.
 In the birthplace of the Thai Feather Wing, Feather Wing is a non-carbonated, refreshing ingredients generally more concentrated with functional beverages, common to the 150 ml glass bottle packaging.
+Recommended Advertising Feather Flags wholesale source (https://www.retractable-banner-stands.com/custom-feather-flags.html).

 In Europe and America, Feather Wing is a carbonated soft drinks, in addition to the standard 250 ml aluminum cans version, in 2003 in the United States pioneered low-calorie sugar-free version.
 Canada’s version of Feather Wing, in order to pass the country’s food security review, is completely free of caffeine, taurine and other refreshment, ingredient only include pure sugar with vitamin B group only.